clubdeck/clubdeck.github.io/index.md

 # What can you do with Clubdeck?

-Pretty much the same things that you would do on the App, albeit on a much bigger screen and with a different approach when it comes to
+Pretty much the same things you would do on the App, but on a much bigger screen and with a different approach when it comes to
 UX.
 Clubdeck is very useful to browse rooms, find interesting events, clubs and people to follow, from the comfort of your Mac or PC.

 # I want it!